BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 Let’s get this storyline out of the way.
 For those unfamiliar with the situation, Jalen Ramsey is an All-Pro cornerback with the Los Angeles Rams and also once dated New York Giants wide receiver Golden Tate’s sister.
 The former couple has two children together.

-According to a report from TMZ, for the last year Tate has publically expressed displeasure with Ramsey and the way he's treated his sister.
+According to a report from TMZ, for the last year Tate has publicly expressed displeasure with Ramsey and the way he has treated his sister.

 “I’m not happy at all with the disrespect that he’s shown towards my sister,” Tate told The New York Post in 2019, “and the things he’s done in the past, but I don’t really want to go too much into it.”